 - 80% of future profits will come from just 20% of current customers

 - 65% of most business comes from existing customers

 The reputation of your business is another aspect of your brand that isn’t totally in your control.
-Much of how other brands and consumers view you come from what they’ve heard about you from others.
-Even if you have a solid online marketing strategy, unanswered negative reviews and complaints from unsatisfied customers can irreparably damage your reputation and lead to a loss of customers.
+Much of how other brands and consumers view you comes from what they’ve heard about you from others.
+Even if you have a solid digital marketing strategy, unanswered negative reviews and complaints from unsatisfied customers can irreparably damage your reputation and lead to a loss of customers.

 Statistics show that online reputation can affect every aspect of your business:

-Because we rely so heavily on the internet for information now, managing your online reputation can be quite simple.
+Because we rely so heavily on the internet for information, managing your online reputation can be quite simple.
 Online reviews are one of your greatest tools in managing your reputation.

 The HubSpot Sales Flywheel

 The traditional sales process is compared to a funnel, in which a large pool of viewers is impacted by marketing, then the stronger leads will move into the funnel to sales, where hopefully they convert to customers.
 The problem is, that is where it ends.
 There is not continuing process for customers.